 Best Bitcoin Lightning Wallets: Summary

 Nodes – A Lightning node is required to perform transactions on the Lightning network.
-It has two responsibilities: monitor the Bitcoin network to ensure the funds’ safety and perform transactions by communicating with other nodes.
-It keeps tabs of which channel has how much so that there will be enough to make a payment when the need arises.
+It has two responsibilities: monitor the Bitcoin network to ensure the funds’ safety, and perform transactions by communicating with other nodes.
+It keeps tabs on which channel has how much so that there will be enough to make a payment when the need arises.

 Both the opening and closing of channels are recorded on the Bitcoin network.
 What happens in the time period between these two actions though is none of Bitcoin’s business.

 Invoices – It is a request for payment on the Lightning network.
 The invoice is identified with a long string of alphanumeric characters which contains all the necessary information required.
 These include:

 - Invoice ID with timestamp

 What Are Lightning Network Wallets?